 It was at the Winemporium in the early 1980’s where Rod met Chef Jean Louis Palladin.
 Jean Louis, new to the United States and frustrated with the quality of seafood, asked Rod to find him fresh scallops.
 From Rod’s knowledge of the local waters, experience as a scuba diver, and understanding of the local fishing culture, the now classic “Maine Diver Scallop” was introduced to America’s cuisine at the talented hands of Chef Palladin.

 Rod’s true professional expertise had been discovered.
-His love of the sea, the thrill of the discovery and hunt, combined with his passion for great food and perfection now combined in the pursuit of new products for Jean Louis.
-Soon live urchins, Piballes (glass eels), live Lamprey, and the sweet Maine crab meat which he coined “Peekytoe” (from the name “picked toe” used by the cottage industry of Maine crab pickers) were being served at the finest restaurants in the country.
+His love of the sea, the thrill of the discovery and hunt, combined with his passion for great food and perfection now placed him as the sole seafood purveyor for Jean Louis.
+Soon live urchins, piballes (glass eels), live lamprey, and the sweet Maine crab meat which he coined “Peekytoe” (from the name “picked toe” used by the cottage industry of Maine crab pickers) were available at the finest restaurants in the country.

 As more young talented chefs were trained or inspired by Jean Louis Palladin, the demand for Rod’s expertise grew.
 Moving on from the wine store, Rod established his first wholesale business, Caspian Caviar, in 1984.
 From his Camden location, he continued to source and ship seafood and caviar to his growing customer base of fine young chefs throughout America.